simpledotorg/simple-server/doc/wiki/experiments.md

 ### Where is the reporting information stored

-Reporting information on each enrollment is marked under their treatment group membership row.
+Reporting information on a patient is stored on their corresponding treatment group membership object.

-### Why evicted patients continue to be part of the experiment
+### Why do we mark visits of evicted patients

-If a patient visits after they have been evicted from the experiment, their visit is still recorded.
-This means that even though a patient has been evicted, they continue to be part of the experiment flow.
-Why do we do this?

 We want to capture the maximum data about an experiment.
 If we record both eviction and visit data, we can choose to include/exclude patients when making the final report.